Get your free ticket here!

-January 7 and Friday, January 8 for the 7th Annual Symposium on Texas Conservation Issues.
-The program scope will include species of direct concern to central Texas, species and related issues and proximate interest, research and related developments affecting conservation generally and in Texas and especially local concerns.
-Notable topics include biology, ecology, statistical analysis, geology/hydrology, climatology and the regulatory/governmental climate.
+Southwestern University and the Williamson County Conservation Foundation have set Thursday, January 19 and Friday, January 20 for the 9th Annual Texas Conservation Symposium.
+The program scope will include species of conservation need in Texas, research and related developments affecting conservation generally, and in Texas.
+Notable topics include (but will not be limited to) biology, ecology, statistical analysis, geology/hydrology, climatology, and the regulatory/governmental climate.

 2023 Virtual Access information

 If you have not presented before, please know that full A/V capability is available.
 Dr. Ben A. Pierce, Professor and holder of the Lillian Nelson Pratt Chair, Southwestern University, will be coordinating papers and presentations.
 Abstracts for presentations can be sent to Dr. Ben Pierce (email@example.com).
 Please follow the format presented in the sample abstract below.
 All oral presentations are 15 minutes (10-12 minutes for presentation, 3-5 minutes for questions and answers).
 The deadline for submission of title and abstracts for oral and poster presentations is 11:59 pm, November 16, 2022.

 Download a copy of our TCS 2023 Sample Title & Abstract

 We have expanded the symposium to include a poster session!
 Please delineate, as shown in the sample above, whether your presentation will be oral or in poster format.
 In the event either section is full, we will inform you if your presentation type must be changed by December 2nd. **All presentations must be in-person.